 Truth time: “Skeletorama” really doesn’t exist, unless you count it as shooting the movie in color and back-editing things into black and white.
 But the film looks great in monochrome, and I’ve got to think it was a no-brainer for the creative team to release the film without color.
 The attention to detail in the film’s appearance encompasses the other elements previously discussed that help the movie pay tribute to those that came before it.
 Important to note is that the attention to detail isn’t just confined to the film itself: the film’s marketing goes the distance as well, with a very retro-style trailer and multiple classic-looking posters, including the one on the front of my DVD that is a direct send-up of 1953’s ‘Invaders from Mars.’
 Incredibly impressive aspects.

 In my opinion, this film is, quite frankly, must-see territory for anyone who considers themselves a movie buff or a fan of the B-Movie era.
-Blamire and company have since released a sequel, ‘The Lost Skeleton Returns Again’ in 2008, although plans to complete the trilogy with a final film titled ‘The Lost Skeleton Walks Among Us’ seem to have stalled since the 2012 announcement of the project.
-Perhaps, much like titular bag-o-bones itself, the third film can be resurrected somehow; if Blamire can work his magic, remaining along the path he has started with the first two films and continuing to combine his eye for detail with the ability to simply have fun with a production, then it’s very feasible that he could still catch lightning in a bottle three times!
+Blamire and company have since released a sequel, ‘The Lost Skeleton Returns Again,’ with an eye to produce a third sequel, ‘The Lost Skeleton Walks Among Us,’ hopefully in the not-too-distant future.
+If Blamire remains along the path he has started with the first two films and continues to combine his eye for detail with the ability to simply have fun with a production, then it’s very feasible that he will catch lightning in a bottle three times!